Language-Integrated Recursive Queries (Full Version)

+Queries that hold \mr{} do not contain any mutual recursion. \calc{} restricts queries by limiting the size of the tuple argument to \textbf{fix} to one.
+Single-direction dependencies between \recrel{}s can be defined using multiple calls to \textbf{fix}.
+We limit tuple length to $n=1$ (instead of removing the tuple) to illustrate the constraint is modular and easily turned on/off. \begin{defn} A function $f$ $\Delta \mrJudge{} f:(R_i){_{i=1}^n} \rightarrow (S_i){_{i=1}^n}$ holds \mr{} if $n = 1$.\end{defn}

-\subsection{Linear Recursion}
+\subsection{\lin{}: Linear Recursion}

-~ We approach the problem of encoding linear recursion in the type system with a linear type with respect to recursive references.
-To accomplish this, we split the problem into two sub-constraints: an affine check (every relation is never used more than once) and a relevant check (all relations are used in at least one recursive definition).
-The affine check is per-relation, while the relevant check is for all relations, as not every relation needs to use every other relation within a single stratum.
+We approach the problem of identifying and preventing non-linear recursion at the type-level by encoding a variant of a linear function arrow with respect to \recrel{}s in \calc{}.
+To accomplish this, we split the problem into two sub-constraints: an affine check (every \recrel{} is never used more than once to define an \recrel{}) and a relevant check (all \recrel{}s are used in at least one recursive definition).
+The affine check is per-relation, while the relevant check is for all relations defined within a single \textbf{fix} call, as not every relation needs to use every other relation within a single stratum.
 The extensions to the type system to restrict queries to linear recursion are shown in Figure~\ref{fig:linear-fix}.